Mt. Hiwi Trust F.A.Q. |

 Primarily through the web page and by e-mail.
 We’d sooner spend money on Trust activities than postage.
 We also ring each other and talk face to face over coffee.
 We have also been known to talk while walking through parts of the land.
 However, please note that this last method is likely to incur copious interuptions by humans ill-aquanted with flying feathers following beaks at speed through the air, and other sights often of more tranquill, if not less startling nature.

 Members can access the land whenever they wish, so long as the visit is confirmed by a Trustee.
-This is purely to manage the human impact on the land, and prevent overbooking of the facilities.
+This is purely from a safety point of view, to ensure no conflicts with pest hunters, and prevent overbooking of the facilities (anticipating some will be provided in future).

 The Trustees are charged with overseeing the health of the land and may at times state that enough is enough and the land needs some space to breathe.
 If they ask people to stay away it will be because it is in their ward’s best interests.